How AI Ruined My Favourite Colour

 The flattening

-It's different because of what gets lost when AI does the popularising.
-When a colour spreads through culture organically, with minimalism inheriting it from Bauhaus and hip-hop inheriting it from Prince, the colour keeps its meanings.
+So the colour got popular, but trends come and go...However, the reason that this is different is because of what gets lost when AI does the popularising.
+When a colour spreads through culture organically, e.g. minimalism inheriting it from Bauhaus and hip-hop inheriting it from Prince, the colour keeps its meanings.
 It picks up new ones along the way.
 The semiotic range expands.

 When AI spreads a colour, it does the opposite.
 The same purple that used to mean Raven's cloak, Prince, the void, dark magic, the threshold now means "a generic startup that launched today".
 The colour didn't gain a meaning; it had its meanings taken.
-Because if every product you see is purple, then purple no longer marks the unusual.
+If every product you see is purple, then purple no longer marks the unusual.
 The unusual is the median.
 The signal of otherness becomes the signal of generic.

 This is exactly the mechanism I wrote about in the Karpathy primer post: LLMs predict the median of their training data, not a creative choice.
 They were never going to give you something specific unless you forced them to.
 And what they pick to be the median becomes, by sheer volume of output, the new median for everything downstream.
-The colour with a hundred specific meanings becomes the colour with one boring meaning, because the AI's output is now the corpus that the next AI gets trained on.

 Other casualties